 Ohio Women's Basketball coach adds Youngstown State assistants Tavares Jackson and Kate Schrader to staff

-Tavares Jackson begins his second season as an assistant coach on Bob Boldon's Ohio University women's basketball staff in 2014-15.
+Tavares Jackson begins his third season as an assistant coach on Bob Boldon's Ohio University women's basketball staff in 2015-16.

 Jackson most recently worked as a recruiting coordinator and assistant coach for Boldon at Youngstown State.
 Jackson was a big part of a YSU offense which finished the 2011-12 season ranked fifth in the nation with 9.2 three-pointers made per game, and one which was also one of just 10 teams in the country to make at least 16 three-pointers in a game during the year.